pitchmuc/adobe-analytics-api-2.0/docs/main.md

 With all of my API wrappers, I ususall separate the methody by the GET (fetching information), the CREATE methods (posting information), the DELETE methods, the UPDATE mehthods.
 This API is no exception.

+## The Project class

+There is a way to retrieve projects and especially project definition.\
+The information returns is a dictionary (JSON) that may not be easy to decipher for analysts.\
+Therefore, I have created a class that can ease the understanding of the data in the project dictionary.\
+The instance of that class will provide some information directly from class attributes.

+The different attributes are:

+* "id" of the project
+* "name" of the project
+* "description" of the project
+* "rsid" attached to the project (can be a Virtual Report Suite ID)
+* "ownerName" of the project owner
+* "ownerId" of the project owner
+* "ownerEmail" of the project owner
+* "template" is a boolean if the project is a template or not
+* "curation" is a boolean if the project has been curated or not
+* "version" of the project
+* "nbPanels" gives the number of Panels there is in your projects
+* "nbSubPanels" gives the number of subPanels that exist in your project
+* "nbElementsUsed" gives you how many dimensions, metrics, segments and calcuated are being used in your projects
+* "elementsUsed" is a dictionary to gives you the elements used such as:
+  * rsids
+  * dimensions
+  * metrics
+  * segments
+  * calculatedMetrics

+A method "to_dict()" also exists on this instance so you can flatten these information and later use them in a pandas dataframe if you wish.

 ### The get methods

 There are several get methods.